neimali/PrescriberPipeline/README.md

     Total Drug Cost

 ## data storage and persisting
 Created reports were stored as json and orc files.
-Files were persisted at hive.
 Copys of reports were also transfered to AWS S3 and Azure Blob according to clients' specific requirments.